actuallyrizzn/letta-botfather-tool/README.md

-# 🛠️ BotFather Relay Tool
+# 🛠️ BotFather CLI Tool

-A secure and efficient relay system for provisioning Telegram bots via BotFather.
-This tool provides a local API that enables Letta agents to interact with BotFather while maintaining security and control.
+A robust, modular command-line tool for provisioning and managing Telegram bots via BotFather.
+This tool uses Telethon for all Telegram interactions and is designed for one-off, non-concurrent use—no web server, no API, no concurrency bugs.

 ## 🚀 Features

-- 🔒 Secure local API relay for BotFather interactions
+- 📬 Send messages and commands to BotFather from the CLI
-- 🔄 Automatic session management and reconnection
+- 🔄 Automatic session management and authentication
-- ⚡ Rate limiting and request validation
-- 📝 Comprehensive logging and error handling
+- 📝 Clear, user-friendly CLI output and error handling
-- 🔐 Optional bearer token authentication
-- 🛡️ Input sanitization and validation
+- 🛡️ No concurrency: safe, predictable, and production-ready
+- 🧩 Easily extensible for new actions and MCP integration

 ## 📋 Prerequisites